dotn8/git-untracker/README.md

     git ls-files -v | grep '^[[:lower:]]'

-### What happens there are local changes to the untracked file and remote, committed changes to the untracked file?
+### What happens when there are local changes to the untracked file and remote, committed changes to the untracked file?

 When the person with the local changes pulls from the remote that has an updated version of the file, `git` detects that there's a conflict and displays a message like this: